-Jeffrey Siegel serves as Chairman of our Board and our Executive Chairman.
+Jeffrey Siegel serves as Chairman of our Board.
 Mr. Siegel has served the Company in various capacities, has been one of our directors since 1967 and is our largest individual stockholder.
 Mr. Siegel provides effective leadership and guidance as our Chairman of the Board in the development and pursuit of our strategic goals, recognition of business opportunities that present themselves and oversight of our risk profile.
+As stated above, Jeffrey Siegel does not meet the definition of an independent director under the Nasdag rules.

-The Board does not have a policy regarding the separation of the roles of Chairman and Chief Executive Officer and believes that it is in the best interest of the Company and its stockholders for the Board periodically to evaluate and make a determination regarding whether or not to separate the roles of Chairman and Chief Executive Officer based upon the circumstances.
-The Board has determined that separating the roles of Chairman and Chief Executive Officer is the most effective leadership structure for the Company at this time, as it this structure permits Mr. Siegel to focus on active leadership of the Board, thus fostering clear accountability, effective decision making and alignment of corporate strategies, while allowing Mr. Kay to better focus on the day-to-day operations of the Company.
+The Board does not have a policy regarding the separation of the roles of Chairman and Chief Executive Officer and believes that it is in the best interest of the Company and its stockholders for the Board to periodically evaluate and make a determination regarding whether or not to separate the roles of Chairman and Chief Executive Officer based upon the circumstances.
+The Board has determined that separating the roles of Chairman and Chief Executive Officer is the most effective leadership structure for the Company at this time, as this structure permits Mr. Kay to focus on the day-to-day operations of the Company, while Mr. Siegel provides leadership of the Board, thus fostering clear accountability, effective decision making and alignment of corporate strategies.

-Furthermore, given Mr. Siegel's role as Executive Chairman, our Board believes that it is appropriate and in the best interests of the Company and its stockholders to have an independent lead director.
+Furthermore, given Mr. Siegel's prior role as Executive Chairman, our Board believed that it was appropriate and in the best interests of the Company and its stockholders to have a lead independent director during 2023.